aurvl/ML_projects/Housing/Housing.md

-# House Price Prediction 🏠
+# House Prices Prediction

-## Description
+### Project Description

-This project applies machine learning techniques to predict house prices based on a dataset containing various features related to housing and area demographics.
-The goal is to build a predictive model using linear regression and evaluate its performance in terms of how well it can estimate house prices.
-Additionally, we will explore the dataset through data visualization and analysis.
+This project focuses on predicting house prices using a dataset with various features related to housing and demographic characteristics.
+The goal is to build and evaluate machine learning models to determine how well they can estimate house prices based on these attributes.
+The analysis includes data exploration, visualization, and model implementation to better understand the relationships between variables and their impact on housing prices.

-## Goals
+### Objectives
-- **Data Exploration**: Analyze the dataset to understand the distribution of house prices and the relationships between different variables (e.g., area income, number of rooms).
+- **Data Analysis**: Explore the dataset to understand the distribution of features such as income, house age, and population, and how they relate to house prices.
-- **Data Visualization**: Create graphs such as histograms, scatter plots, and correlation heatmaps to visualize key insights.
+- **Data Visualization**: Use visualizations (e.g., histograms, scatter plots, correlation matrices) to uncover patterns and correlations in the data.
-- **Model Building**: Build a machine learning model (linear regression) to predict house prices.
+- **Model Implementation**: Implement and compare machine learning models (e.g., Linear Regression, K-Nearest Neighbors) for price prediction.
-- **Model Evaluation**: Evaluate the model's performance using metrics such as the R² score and compare predicted vs. actual house prices.
+- **Model Evaluation**: Assess model performance using metrics like MSE and R², providing insights into prediction accuracy and model fit.

-## Dataset
+### Dataset
-The dataset used for this analysis contains 5000 records with the following features:
+The dataset includes 5000 records, each representing a house with the following features:
 - **Avg.
-Area Income**: Average income of residents in the area.
+Area Income**: Average income of area residents.
 - **Avg.
-Area House Age**: Average age of the houses in the area.
+Area House Age**: Average age of houses in the area.
 - **Avg.
-Area Number of Rooms**: Average number of rooms in the houses.
+Area Number of Rooms**: Average number of rooms per house.
 - **Avg.
-Area Number of Bedrooms**: Average number of bedrooms in the houses.
+Area Number of Bedrooms**: Average number of bedrooms per house.
 - **Area Population**: Population of the area.
-- **Price**: Price of the house (target variable).
+- **Price**: Sale price of the house (target variable).

-## Tools
+### Tools
 The analysis and modeling were performed using Python and the following libraries:
 - **pandas**: For data manipulation and exploration.
 - **seaborn**: For data visualization.
 - **matplotlib**: For plotting graphs and visualizations.
-- **scikit-learn**: For machine learning tasks such as scaling data, splitting datasets, and building the linear regression model.
+- **scikit-learn**: For machine learning tasks such as scaling data, handling missing values, splitting datasets, and building models.

-## Key Functions Used
+### Key Functions Used
 - `pd.read_csv()`: Load the dataset.
-- `sns.displot()`: Visualize the distribution of house prices.
+- `sns.histplot()`: Visualize the distribution of house prices and other features.
-- `sns.scatterplot()`: Plot the relationships between variables.
 - `sns.heatmap()`: Create a correlation matrix to show relationships between variables.
-- `train_test_split()`: Split the dataset into training and testing sets.
+- `train_test_split()`: Split the dataset into training and testing sets for model evaluation.
-- `LinearRegression()`: Build the linear regression model.
+- `LinearRegression()`, `KNeighborsRegressor()`: Build and evaluate regression models.
+- `cross_val_score()`: Perform cross-validation to assess model performance.
-- `r2_score()`: Evaluate the model’s performance using the R² metric.
+- `mean_squared_error()` and `r2_score()`: Evaluate model accuracy using MSE and R² metrics.

+This project aims to produce reliable and interpretable models to aid stakeholders in making informed decisions about real estate pricing and investments.

-For further details, please refer to the Jupyter Notebook provided in this repository ([`housing.ipynb`](/Housing/housing.ipynb)).
+For further details, please refer to the Jupyter Notebook provided in this repository ([housing.ipynb](/Housing/housing.ipynb))